 - a) Children who are in care or formerly in care of the Local Authority as defined by the Schools Admission Code. - b) Children of staff at the school.
-Priority will be given where the student is the daughter of a member of staff who has been employed by the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - c) Children who have a valid medical reason for a specific placement.
+Priority will be given where the student is the daughter of a member of staff who has been employed by the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

+- c) Children who have a valid medical reason for a specific placement.
 You must give details on the preference form and this may be checked by a medical officer of the health authority.
 A letter of support from a senior healthcare professional (e.g. Doctor, Social Worker or Psychologist) is essential as evidence when you submit your preference form, if admittance to the school is to be made under the criterion.
-You need to make it clear why only this school is appropriate for your child's medical needs. - d) Students who have a sister (including half or step sisters living in the same household) on roll at the school when the student starts school and is of statutory school age. - e) We will then take into account where the child lives.
+You need to make it clear why only this school is appropriate for your child's medical needs. - d) Students who have a sister (including half or stepsisters living in the same household) on roll at the school when the student starts school and is of statutory school age. - e) We will then consider where the child lives.
 Priority will be given to those children who live nearest to the school.
-A computer mapping system, based on Ordnance Survey maps, to measure distances from your home to the school gate nearest to your child's home, using the shortest road route unless it is possible to use a footpath which is considered a safe walking route. - f) Where the final place is offered to one twin or multiple births, all the multiples will be admitted, even if this means going over the Published Admissions number.
+A computer mapping system, based on Ordnance Survey maps, is used to measure distances from your home address to the school gate nearest to your child's home, using the shortest route which may include road and/or a footpath (which is considered a safe walking route).